fdb/slarg-website/events/2022-10-10-how-do-you-work-together.md

 The workshop will focus on sharing the processes and direct experiences of workshop participants, with the hope that those in the workshop can learn from each other.

 Marnie Slater (b.
 Aotearoa New Zealand) is a visual artist who lives in Brussels.
-She is a co-curator of Buenos Tiempos, Int. and a team member of Mothers & Daughters – A Lesbian° and Trans° Bar°.
 Marnie is a tutor on the AdMa program at St Lucas Antwerpen, where she is also undertaking a year-long research project on process tools for queer and feminist collaboration.

 Image: Digitally altered film still from Lizzie Borden’s *Born in Flames* (1983)